AnalystNgunjiri/Data-Proffesional-Survey/README.md

         -That most of the programing language are used in the Tech industry,Telecommunication, Finance and Health sector.
         -The Average age of the proffesionals in the survey displayed implies that most of them might be youths below age of 30 year.
         - The Proffesion is dominated by Males at approximately 74% with each having a take home salary of about $32k on average.

+_**Recomendation**_: For a deep dive into the analysis, the dataset has to be expanded and updated for better descision.